-The Subscriptions feature is considered to be one among the most important features in Tableau’s interactive data visualization product.
+The Subscriptions feature is considered to be one of the most important features in Tableau’s interactive data visualization product.
 It is by far the easiest way to ensure that you review the most critical and valuable information on a regular basis.
 The information is shared via email once you have subscribed to a dashboard.

 In Tableau, you can easily subscribe to reports that you need on a recurring basis.
 Subscribed dashboards/sheets will be delivered to your inbox in the form of a PNG image linked to jump directly to the interactive version of the dashboard.

-To subscribe to a report, a user follows these steps:
+To Subscribe to a Report a user follows these steps:

-For Tableau Server users to receive subscriptions, the following things need to be in place:
+For TABLEAU Server users to receive subscriptions, the following things need to be in place:

 Step 1: Configure the Simple Mail Transfer Protocol (SMTP) server in Tableau from the Configuration Alerts and Subscriptions Section.
 Restart the server once the configuration is done.